 - Course objectives

 - 1. Definitions 2.
 User specifies for cartography 3.
-Examples of spatial data visualizations 4.
-Cartographic methods for data presentation 5.
+Examples of data visualization of medical data 4.
+Cartographic methods 5.
 Exploratory cartography 6.
-Basic tool for exploratory cartography 7.
-Czech data sources 8.
-Worldwide data sources 9.
-Health care within spatial data infrastructures
+Czech data sources 7.
+Worldwide data sources 8.
+Medical care within spatial data infrastructures

 - GIS in public health practice.
 Edited by Ravi Maheswaran - Massimo Craglia.
 Boca Raton: CRC Press, 2004. xi, 308.
 ISBN 0415306558. info